Ada2022/Simplified-Git/README.md

 4. git add: track the specified files

-5. git commit: commit the tracked files with comments
+5. git commit: commit the added files with comments

 6. git status: show the condition of each file